h3rald/min/site/contents/_includes/_about.md

 Because creating a programming language is something that every programmer needs to do, at some point in life.
 And also because there are way too few [concatenative](http://concatenative.org/wiki/view/Front%20Page) programming language out there -- so people are likely to be _less_ pissed off than if I made a yet another Lisp instead.

-I always wanted to build a minimalist language, but that could also be used for real work and provided a standard library for common tasks and functionalities like regular expression support, cryptography, execution of external programs, shell-like operators to work with files, and more.
+I always wanted to build a minimalist language, but that could also be used for real work and provided a standard library for common tasks and functionalities like regular expression support, cryptography, execution of external programs, shell-like operators and keywords to work with files, and more.

 Also, I wanted it to be fully self-contained, cross platform, and tiny.
-Less than 1MB is not really tiny, but I feel it's a good compromise compared to the alternatives out there, considering that you only need _one file_ to run any min program.
+About 1MB (depending on the platform) is not really tiny, but I feel it's a good compromise compared to the alternatives out there, considering that you only need _one file_ to run any min program.

 I am currently building a static site generator called [HastySite](https://github.com/h3rald/hastysite), that also powers <https://min-lang.org>.
 HastySite internally uses min as the language to write the [rules](https://github.com/h3rald/min/blob/master/site/rules.min) to process the source files of the site, and also all its [scripts](https://github.com/h3rald/min/tree/master/site/scripts).

+Finally, I think more and more people should get to know concatenative programming languages, because [concatenative programming matters](http://evincarofautumn.blogspot.it/2012/02/why-concatenative-programming-matters.html).

 ## How?

-min is developed entirely in [nim](https://nim-lang.org) -- the name is (almost) entirely a coincidence.
+min is developed entirely in [Nim](https://nim-lang.org) -- the name is (almost) entirely a coincidence.
 I wanted to call it _minim_ but then shortened it for more... minimalism.

-min's parser started off as a fork of nim's JSON parser -- adapted to process a concatenative programming language with less primitive types than JSON.
+min's parser started off as a fork of Nim's JSON parser -- adapted to process a concatenative programming language with less primitive types than JSON.
 It is interpreted in the traditional sense: no bytecode, no JIT, just plain read, parse and run.

 ## Who?